Manuel Musallam

-Manuel Musallam (منويل مسلم; born 16 April 1938) is a Palestinian Catholic priest.
-His pastoral work has taken him to Jordan, the West Bank, and to Gaza.
-He is a Palestinian activist, strongly opposed to Israel's occupation of the Palestinian territories, and the Judaization of Jerusalem.
-He has opened the doors of Christian schools to Muslim families, worked to achieve an understanding between Fatah and Hamas and has been instrumental in brokering solutions to both infra-Muslim and Muslim-Christian tensions.
-Mahmoud Abbas, President of the Palestinian Authority, appointed him head of the Department for the Christians of the Palestinian Foreign Office.
+Manuel Musallam (منويل مسلم; born 16 April 1938) is a Palestinian Catholic priest who has worked in Jordan, the West Bank, and Gaza.
+An activist, he has strongly opposed Israel's occupation of the Palestinian territories, and the Judaization of Jerusalem.
+He has opened the doors of Christian schools to Muslim families, worked to achieve an understanding between Fatah and Hamas and has been instrumental in brokering solutions to both intra-Muslim and Muslim-Christian tensions.

+Mahmoud Abbas, President of the Palestinian Authority, appointed Musallam head of the Department for the Christians of the Palestinian Foreign Office.
 He is an orator of distinction, and a founder of Palestinian Folklore Groups, for which he was awarded a gold medal.
-Father Musallem retired to Birzeit, aged 71, on health grounds, in May 2009.
+Musallem retired to Birzeit in May 2009.

+Musallam supports the Palestinian right of armed resistance and has said in the past that Hamas is the sole legitimate representative of the Palestinian people.
+Musallam praised Hamas as a 'friend' of Gaza's Christians in 2020.